 Setting sail on any one of Disney Cruise Line’s five cruise ships is like a Disney-themed vacation at sea.
 But for an extra dose of Disney, Disney Cruise Line (DCL) also offers officially themed cruises virtually year round, and the options are pretty spectacular for families.

-In September and October, all five Disney Cruise Line ships get into the spooky spirit with Halloween on the High Seas; and in November and December, Christmas comes early with Very Merrytime Cruises.
+In September and October, many of Disney’s cruise ships get into the spooky spirit with Halloween on the High Seas; and in November and December, Christmas comes early with DCL’s Very Merrytime Cruises.
 Each of Disney’s themed cruises includes character meet-and-greets, themed entertainment, and delicious themed treats.

 2. Royal Caribbean